Phlebotomy Training Program

 Frequently Asked Questions

-Students must be at least 18 years of age, have their high school diploma or equivalent (GED) as well as a Social Security card (no exceptions).
-If you are new to GTCC and you received your high school diploma in another country, it must be approved prior to registering for this course.
+Students must be at least 18 years old, have a high school diploma or equivalent (GED), as well as a Social Security card (no exceptions).
+If you are new to GTCC and you received your high school diploma in another country, it must be approved before registering for this course.
 Please email Jesse Cross at jlcross@gtcc.edu to have this done.

 Experience in the health care field is recommended but not required.

-NOTE: Phlebotomy classes are taught on the High Point Campus only.
-The address there is 901 South Main Street, High Point, NC 27260.
-The course is not taught on the Jamestown or the Greensboro campuses.
+Note: Phlebotomy classes are taught on the High Point Campus at 901 S. Main St., High Point, NC 27260.
+(The course is not taught on the Jamestown or the Greensboro campuses.)

 Course Code: PBT-3022-P44 (Theory is mostly Online)